dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/intermediate-result-manager.md

 # IntermediateResultManager

-The `IntermediateResultManager` class manages intermediate results generated during data capturing.
-It provides methods to add and remove intermediate result receivers, as well as to get original image data using an image hash id.
+The `IntermediateResultManager` class is responsible for handling intermediate results obtained during the process of an image.
+It offers methods to both register and deregister receivers of these intermediate results, as well as to retrieve the original image data.

 ## Definition